Program: M.S., Environmental and Occupational Health

 - Other requirements, as required by University policy (e.g., UDWPE or TOEFL).

-- Bachelor’s degree from an accredited institution, with a cumulative GPA of 3.0 or above.
-Applicants with a GPA of 2.5 will be considered if they have submitted their GRE scores with their application.
+- Bachelor’s degree from an accredited institution with a cumulative GPA of 2.5 or above.

 - Completion of the lower division science core: